Comparisons

 2. You need CPQ + CLM together Conga's combined CPQ and CLM offering (from the Apttus merger) creates a seamless quote-to-contract pipeline.
 If your sales team generates complex quotes with variable pricing, this integration is a real differentiator.

-3. You have enterprise-scale contract volume At 10,000+ contracts per year with complex approval workflows, Conga's enterprise architecture handles scale well.
+3. You have enterprise-scale contract volume With high contract volumes and complex approval workflows, Conga's enterprise architecture handles scale well.

 4. You have dedicated Salesforce admin resources Conga requires ongoing technical management.
 If you already have a Salesforce Center of Excellence or dedicated admin team, the incremental effort is manageable.